 Our Emeritus Bishop, Rt Rev Thomas McMahon, lived this policy by peacefully protesting outside the “arms fair” at the Excel centre in London each year.

-Organisations which can help in developing work in this area include Pax Christi, Cafod, and the Fair Trade Foundation.
+Organisations that can help develop work in this area include Pax Christi, Cafod, and the Fair Trade Foundation.

-In 2018 we also made the commitment to pay all employees in the Diocese the Real Living Wage.
+In 2018, we also made the commitment to pay all employees in the Diocese the Real Living Wage.
 This is distinct from the National Minimum Wage (sometimes known as the National Living Wage).
-The Real Living Wage takes into account a wider basket of costs and is calculated in accordance with Catholic Social Teaching that dates back to 1891.
-In Rerum Novarum Pope Leo XIII advocated that a living wage would be one that supported a family, living “thriftily.”
+The Real Living Wage takes into account a broader basket of costs and is calculated in accordance with Catholic Social Teaching dating back to 1891.
+In Rerum Novarum, Pope Leo XIII advocated for a living wage that would support a family living “thriftily.”
 Such a wage gives dignity and lifts families from poverty.

 If you are an employer who would like to know more about the Real Living Wage, to implement it in your company, or if you are an employee who would like to work with your company managers to implement the Real Living Wage, then all the information you need will be readily given by the wonderful team at the Living Wage Foundation.